BuckBoost/volatility_victoria/README.md

 apt-get install zip unzip -y

-wget --no-check-certificate https://github.com/volatilityfoundation/volatility/archive/master.zip -O volatility.zip ; unzip volatility.zip -d / ; mv /volatility-master /volatility; cd /volatility ; ls -l
+wget --no-check-certificate https://github.com/volatilityfoundation/volatility/archive/master.zip -O /volatility.zip ; unzip /volatility.zip -d / ; mv /volatility-master /volatility

-Step 4:
+Step 4: (not necessary if you are not analysing the file in Debain 5 Lenny)

-Now we need to install Python 2.5 or later verson as the volatility framework 2.5 requires it.
+Now we need to install Python 2.5 or later verson as the volatility framework 2.5 requires it for its analysis.

-First we need to install some prerequisite packages
+First we need to install some prerequisite packages.

 apt-get install build-essential libsqlite3-dev zlib1g-dev libncurses5-dev libgdbm-dev libbz2-dev libreadline5-dev libssl-dev libdb-dev -y